upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/gen_limit_exclusions_cfru_dpe.md

 - Catching Tutorial: `MiscTweakRandomizer` uses `randomSpecies()`, so it draws from `getAll(false)`.
 - Evolution targets: `EvolutionRandomizer` uses `getSpecies(false, altFormesCanHaveDifferentEvolutions(), false)`.

-These paths share the same generation and evolutionary-relative predicate.
-Their forme behavior depends on whether the handler classifies CFRU/DPE expanded forms in `getAltFormes()` / `getIrregularFormes()`.
+These paths share the same generation, evolutionary-relative, Mega, GMax, and regional-form predicate.
+Their generic alt-forme toggle behavior still depends on whether the handler classifies CFRU/DPE expanded forms in `getAltFormes()` / `getIrregularFormes()`.

 ## Gen1-only Local Failure